ivomynttinen/eagle-library-transformer/README.md

 python3 transform.py
 ```

+3. When prompted, choose whether to process only image files:
+   - Enter 'y' to process only images (skips videos, documents, and other media)
+   - Enter 'n' or press Enter to process all supported media files

 ## Output

 The script will:
 1. Create a consolidated `metadata.json` file in the `dist` directory
 2. Move and rename all media files (except thumbnails) to the `dist/images` directory
 3. Update file references in the metadata to match the new file locations
+4. Add file type information to each metadata entry